vmware-archive/streaming-runtimes/docs/samples/anomaly-detection/anomaly-detection.md

 kubectl apply -f 'https://raw.githubusercontent.com/vmware-tanzu/streaming-runtimes/main/streaming-runtime-samples/anomaly-detection/data-generator.yaml' -n streaming-runtime
 ```

-- Follow the [explore Kafka](../../instructions/#kafka-topics) and [explore Rabbit](../../instructions/#rabbit-queues) to see what data is generated and how it is processed though the pipeline.
+- Follow the [explore results](../../instructions/#explore-the-results) instructions to see what data is generated and how it is processed though the pipeline.

 - To delete the data pipeline and the data generator:
 ```shell